Estranged wife of suspected Wisconsin spa gunman among dead

 The last few months have been marked by a string of mass shootings in the United States.
 On September 27, a disgruntled former employee killed six people and took his own life in a shooting rampage at a Minneapolis sign company from which he had been fired.

-(Additional reporting by Matthew Keys and Mary Wisniewski; writing by Dan Burns; editing by Paul Thomasch and Todd Eastham)
+(Additional reporting by Matthew Keys and Mary Wisniewski; writing by Dan Burns; editing by Paul Thomasch and David Brunnstrom)